PLOT: 3/5

 Amay is an IIT JEE aspirant.
 He too dreams of making it through these corridors some day.
 But Amay is in for a shock.

-His hopes of getting some idea about hostel life to feel the motivation to study are dashed as soon as he meets his brothers rowdy friends who have much to whine and complain about about such a renowned educational institute.
+His hopes of getting some idea about hostel life to feel the motivation to study are dashed as soon as he meets his rowdy friends who have much to whine and complain such a renowned educational institute.
 From here the story jumps to two years in the future where Amay is a student at IIT and he pens down his own experiences from the first day of college life.

 The subtitle of the book suggests “story behind the walls” and it is this that College Diaries is precisely about.